llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 Otherwise, Private Segment Buffer SGPR register is used to initialize 4 SGPRs that are used as a V# to access scratch.
-FIXME: The compiler synthetizes the initialization value for the Private Segment Buffer in the kernel prologue, using the Flat Scratch Init to initialize low 64-bit and a known constant for the high ones.
+The compiler synthesizes the initialization value for the Private Segment Buffer in the kernel prologue, using the Flat Scratch Init to initialize low 64-bit and a known constant for the high ones.
 If the Flat Scratch Init is not available, CP uses the value provided by the runtime.
 It is used, together with